Zaid-msstate/Time_Reality/README.md

 2. The Blackhole
 3. Algorithms
-4. Nasa resources and data
+4. NASA resources and data
-5. Scietfic approaches
+5. Scientific approaches
 6. The Big bang and the Beginning of Time
 7. programming language > python
 8.Time travel